CausalRaFT/CausalRaFT.github.io/index.md

     <p class="smaller-font">
     <pre>

 You will be given the history of a past experience in which you were placed in an environment and given a task to complete.
 You were unsuccessful in completing the task.You will be provided with an analysis of counterfactual reasoning and association reasoning based on your previous experience.
-Please create a plan for the next attempt, incorporating insights from these two analyses.
+Please create a plan for the next trial, incorporating insights from these two analyses.
 You need to output in the format of the example without any additional redundant content.
 I will give you some examples to help you better understand how to generate plan.

 =================The first example=====================